zakhar-gulchak/zakhar-gulchak/README.md

 Used to lead small groups of engineers (of 2-5 people).
 \
-Conducting courses/lectures for students from time to time.
+Conduct courses/lectures for students from time to time.

 Keen on cloud technologies, microservices architecture (frontend, backend).